GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     This specifies that the version number should be displayed on ``stdout``.
     The program will then terminate.

-.. option:: json
+.. option:: specification

-    ``json`` is the name of a JSON specification file that defines each package to be included in the sysroot and how each is to be configured.
+    ``specification`` is the name of a JSON specification file that defines each component to be included in the sysroot and how each is to be configured.

 Writing A Component Plugin